jaggedcow/FOWL/README.md

 }</code>

     - other options are `debug` (`true` for more detailed logging) and `securePort` (to enable HTTPS with a valid certificate)

-  - `analytics.json` will store anonymized output about how many people are visiting the site.
-It should just include the text `{}` initially and will be updated by FOWL

 # Running FOWL
 1. Run the program using `nodejs index.js`